GSA/site-scanning-engine/README.md

 ### Ingest Website List

-The Site Scanner relies on a list of federal domains and metadata about those to domains to operate.
+The Site Scanning engine relies on a list of federal domains and metadata about those to domains to operate.
 This list is ingested into the system from a public repository using a the [Ingest Service](libs/ingest).